-World's wackiest races
+World's wackiest races - CBBC Newsround

-This week is the start of the infamous Marathon des Sables - an exhausting six day ultra-marathon through the Sahara Desert!
+Seven marathons across seven continents in seven days.
 Sounds totally ridiculous?
 Then you need to check out these other zany races...

+British runner Susannah Gill has won the World Marathon Challenge after completing seven marathons across seven continents in seven days.
+She ran the gruelling 295km (183 miles) in a world record time of 24 hours 19 minutes nine seconds, burning up to 5,000 calories a day.
+Fewer than 200 people have managed to run the '777' challenge.
+The runners go through Nova in Antarctica, Cape Town, Perth, Dubai, Madrid, Santiago and Miami, and fly for over 63 hours over 55,000 miles across the globe

 Getty Images

-Marathon des Sables: Six days in the Sahara Desert, running 156 miles in 40°C heat - if this sounds like the holiday from hell, then there won't be many that disagree with you!
+Marathon des Sables: Six days in the Sahara Desert, running 156 miles in 40°C heat - if this sounds like the holiday from hell, this might not be the endurance race for you!
 In spite of the obvious drawbacks of the trip, thousands of people take part every year!

 Getty Images